queueit/ios-webui-sdk/README.md

 Version 3.0.0 introduces breaking chances as the interface to `QueueITEngine` has been modified so the `run` function is using the NSError pattern to return errors instead of throwing a NSException.

+From version 3.3.0 and alternative to run function of `QueueITEngine` has been added to allow for more control of the queueing experience.

 ### XCFramework

 You can manually add the XCFramework that's published in [releases](https://github.com/queueit/ios-webui-sdk/releases).